ganltc/pages/content/nfs/nfspd.rst

    mountd port number on the NFS server node.
 NFS mount will fail if your server doesn't return mountd port for one reason or the other.
-A classic case is that you start Linux kernel NFS server after starting nfs-ganesha server.
-The Linux kernel NFS server will register it own mountd port overwriting nfs-ganesha mountd port.
+A classic case is that you start Linux kernel NFS server after starting NFS-Ganesha server.
+The Linux kernel NFS server will register it own mountd port overwriting NFS-Ganesha mountd port.
 Eventually, the Linux kernel NFS server will fail to come up as it can't bind to 2049 NFS port, but the damage has already been done.